hyphanet/website/README.md

 are more like "fun", "outside" and "old fashioned paper".
 If we want to attract (technical) users and contributors the exiting and high-tech look will probably suit them better.

+*How can I help?* Take a look at the issues on github.

 ## License ##